Key Facts

 Financial Analyst- Background

-- An analyst needs to determine the future value of an investment growing at a specific rate over several periods.
+- An analyst is modeling the future value of an investment with continuous compounding over 2 years at a 100% theoretical rate (x=2).

 - Problem